OntoUML/ontouml-models/README.md

 ### Contribute by reporting an ontology

 If you know a UFO or OntoUML to be included in the catalog, please share this information with us!
-This can be done by sending an email to any of the catalog's corresponding CORE members listed in this document's section [OntoUML/UFO Catalog's Administration](#ontoumlufo-catalogs-administration).
+This can be done by creating an issue or by sending an email to pedropaulo.favatobarcelos@unibz.it.

 We provide a [List of UFO and OntoUML Ontology Models](https://docs.google.com/spreadsheets/d/1JXEA3k58yAkV_jbmEc7HP9QK7RgZC5Jk1y8MR7ylFyQ/edit?usp=sharinghttps://docs.google.com/spreadsheets/d/1JXEA3k58yAkV_jbmEc7HP9QK7RgZC5Jk1y8MR7ylFyQ/edit?usp=sharing) (read-only) that registers models to be further included in the catalog.
 The information received from collaborators is going to be included in this list.